tinmarino/abism/abism/doc/dev.md

 __Problem__:
 For real time troubleshooting, it is nice to have a python console in the Abism context.
-So variable can be inspected, functions called, GUI monitored or controled, etc.
+So variable can be inspected, functions called, GUI monitored or controlled, etc.

 __Solution__:
 Put this interpreter as an eval function of a Tkinter text entry widget.